 In 2007, the EPA mandated the switch to 15 ppm of sulfur content in diesel fuel — ULSD.
 The agency allowed for a phase-in period, but by 2014, all diesel fuel both on-road and off sold in the U.S. had transitioned to ULSD.
 This sulfur removal has opened the floodgates of microbial growth in diesel tanks because the natural sulfur biocide has been removed.

-Formation of Solids in Storage
+Diesel Fuel Can Form Solids in Storage

 In Florida, during Hurricane Charlie in 2004, the Federal Emergency Management Agency (FEMA) reported that 50% of standby generators failed.
 At that time, most diesel fuel contained higher sulfur content in the range of 500 to 5,000 ppm, so in many cases microbes were likely not the main cause of these failures.
 Instead, these failures could be traced to diesel fuel instability.